 Master's Degree in Ultrasound Technology: Program Overviews

-The following article discusses master's degree programs in ultrasound technology.
+Explore master's degree programs in ultrasound technology, which are not yet widely available.
 Find information about educational prerequisites, program coursework, employment outlook statistics and voluntary certifications.

 Ultrasound technology, or sonography, uses specialized equipment to create images of the human body from the inside.
-It involves the use of a transducer, a small instrument, against a patient's skin.
+It involves the use of a transducer against a patient's skin.
+This technology requires trained professionals, known as ultrasound technologists or sonographers, to perform the procedures.
 The practice uses high frequency sound waves to gain an image of a person's blood flow, organs or tissue and, ultimately, helps physicians to make medical diagnoses.
-A few universities offer ultrasound technology programs at the master's level.
-This technology requires trained professionals, known as ultrasound technologists or sonographers, to perform the procedures.

-Most degree programs are at the associate or bachelor's levels.
-There are, however, a few master's degree programs to consider.
-They include the Master in Health Science with specializations in vascular sonography or in diagnostic medical sonography.
+Only a few universities offer ultrasound technology programs at the master's level; most degree programs are at the associate or bachelor's levels.
+Graduate programs include the Master in Health Science with specializations in vascular sonography or in diagnostic medical sonography.
 Other specialty options may include echocardiography, vascular, abdomen, and obstetrics and gynecology.
-The successful completion of a master's degree in ultrasound technology program could prepare graduates to sit for certification examinations.
+The successful completion of a master's degree program in ultrasound technology could prepare graduates to sit for certification examinations.

 Applicants may need to possess a bachelor's degree and complete required courses as specified by the institution.
 Some institutions admit applicants who have the required courses, but no bachelor's degree.
 Graduate programs additionally may require GRE scores and transcripts.
 A minimum cumulative GPA is necessary and varies according to the school.
 Applicants must also have basic computer skills and may be required to attend an interview in order to have their communication and interpersonal skills evaluated.